-They said it’d be hard to live in the cage, so I was taken out from it.
+They realized it would be hard for me to live in a cage, so they freed me from it.
 And today, I was peacefully working out, as had become the usual.

-I had my feet anchored on the extravagant decorations sticking out from the wall, doing hanging sit-ups.
+I had my feet anchored on the extravagant decorations sticking out from the walls, doing hanging sit-ups.

 The weather in the demon realm was always changing, but there was a clear sky today.
 It didn’t matter to me since I couldn’t leave the room, but it somehow improved my mood.